AY2425S1-CS2103T-F09-3/tp/docs/DeveloperGuide.md

 **Data Requirements**
 1. Size: The system should support storage for up to 300 guests and 300 vendors per wedding.
-1. Volatility: Guest lists and vendor details may change frequently, especially closer to the event date.
+1. Volatility: Guest and vendor details may change frequently, especially closer to the event date.
 Therefore, the system must accommodate dynamic data updates and edits.
 1. Persistency: All guest and vendor information must be saved persistently in a JSON file and remain accessible even after system shutdown or failure.

 **Environment Requirements**